aceliwang/potatopsych/Practice - PsychScene Videos.md

 - Discussion of risks of not proceeding with procedure or treatment: why this treatment is required
 - Discussion of alternatives
 - Answering any questions the patient may have
+- Above is essentially missing the point
+- **Missed**:
+  - Patient should have capacity to understand the decision, compare the risks and benefits, retain the decision and to communicate it further
+  - Patient should be provided information regarding the decision including reason for the decision, risks of proceeding with the decision, risks of not proceeding with the decision, alternatives to the decision.
+Questions should be encouraged to have sufficient information to make a decision
+  - Patients should be provided sufficient time to interpret and make the decision
+  - Decision should not be made under coercion
+  - Patient is able to withdraw consent at any time

 ## MEQ 13